 The contents of the memorandum of the association consist of different clauses.
-Each clause plays a vital role in the organization.
+Each clause plays a vital role in the organisation.
 Let's see all the classes in a detailed manner as given below,

 The companies under section 8 of the act, may need not to follow these rules.
 These companies can be identified by certain words like-

-2. Registered Office Clause- indicates the state of the registered office where the organization is located exactly.
-It is very important to specify the branch of the registered office where the organization got registered.
+Registered Office Clause- indicates the state of the registered office where the organisation is located exactly.
+It is very important to specify the branch of the registered office where the organisation got registered.

-3. Object Clause: this segment of the memorandum of association explains the motto of the organization and its activities.
-After a few months if there is a change in activities and operations, then the head of the institution needs to change the name of that organization within 6 months.
+Object Clause: this segment of the memorandum of association explains the motto of the organisation and its activities.
+After a few months if there is a change in activities and operations, then the head of the institution needs to change the name of that organisation within 6 months.
 Otherwise, it will become an offence.

 If the company is limited by shares, it needs to specify the amounts held by the shareholders and whether they are paid or unpaid.
 All these aspects need to be mentioned clearly in the MOA.

-If the company is restricted by guarantees, the Moa specifies that all the contributors are bonus have equal rights.
-Even during the winding up of a company, both assets and liabilities which include all the expenses while demolishing the firm needs to be distributed equally.
+If the company is restricted by guarantees, the Moa specifies that all contributors with a bonus have equal rights.
+Even during the winding up of a company, both assets and liabilities which include all the expenses while demolishing the firm need to be distributed equally.

 Association Clause: It is the last but not least, class of the memorandum of association.
 Here one should mention the exact idea and goal of the owner of the company.